folio-org/folio-org.github.io/community/contrib-code.md

 The last point is the most critical:
 > A diff will tell you what changed, but only the commit message can properly tell you why.

+Also consider mentioning relevant Issue identifiers (e.g. OKAPI-258).
+This assists people to follow the reasons, and enables the issue tracker to automatically link to the related commits.

 ### Feature branches

 Feature branches should be branched off from the master.
 The naming of those